aleksandrajh/CI_PP2_SunshineGuessing/README.md

 13. I want the user to be able to challenge themselves
 14. I want my game to be fully responsive
 15. I want the user to come to a 404 error page instead of having to use the browser back button if they enter a url that does not exist
+16. I want user to be able to contact me and provide their feedback

 ## Design